The Importance of Wearing Shooting Safety Glasses Properly

 Reduce Sun Exposure

 Spending long hours at the shooting range exposes you to high amounts of ultraviolet (UV) radiation which can cause damage over time.
-Shooting safety glasses filter out UVA and UVB rays to protect your eyes from sunburns, cataracts, and age-related macular degeneration.
+Eclipse Optics's Shooting glasses filter out UVA and UVB rays to protect your eyes from sunburns, cataracts, and age-related macular degeneration.

 Improve Accuracy